sunfounder/galaxy-rvr/docs/source/scratch/sc2_app.rst

 .. image:: img/2_app_ui_1.png
     :align: center

-* The first option from the left is the language setting, allowing you to choose different programming languages.
+* The first option from the left is the language setting, allowing you to choose different languages.
 * The second option is the file menu, where you can create new files, load local files, and save the current file.
 * The third option is for renaming your project.